The fastest way to receive help is often through your local network, this could be your family, friends or neighbours.

 If you’re struggling to afford food

-If you’re struggling to buy food for yourself and family, help is available from Woking Food Bank between 10.30am and 12.30pm, Mondays, Wednesdays and Thursdays.
+If you’re struggling to buy food for yourself and family, you may be available to get help from Woking Food Bank.

 If you’re an unpaid adult and young carers